Express Multer Upload API

 node lib/aws-s3-upload.js <file path> [file name]

-For example, we could upload the image at /data/images/padawan.png
+For example, we could upload the image at /data/images/padawan.png by running:

 node lib/aws-s3-upload.js ./data/images/padawan.png uploadedImage